$0 Northwest Territories Homeschool Quick-Start Checklist

 The NWT has multiple other DEAs: Dehcho, Sahtu, South Slave, and others covering the full territory.
 Most have smaller numbers of registered homeschoolers and less formalized processes than YK1.

 In many remote communities, the local school administrator may be handling homeschool oversight without specific training or templates for it.
 This can mean more flexibility in documentation format but also less predictability about what will satisfy the review.
-When registering with a small DEA for the first time:
+When registering through a small regional education body for the first time:

 For families in very remote communities — particularly the 25 NWT communities accessible only by air — physical portfolio documentation matters more than digital.
 Plan for documentation systems that work without internet, and bring physical copies to every review meeting.

 The NWT Portfolio & Assessment Templates are designed to work with any NWT DEA, including editable fields for DEA name, assigned principal, and regional-specific requirements.
-Whether you are under YK1, BDDEC, TCSA, or a smaller regional authority, the same core documentation structure satisfies the NWT Home Schooling Regulations.
+Whether you are under YK1, BDDEC, TCSA, or a smaller regional authority, the same core documentation structure supports documentation under the NWT Home Schooling Regulations.

 Get Your Free Northwest Territories Homeschool Quick-Start Checklist